 What is included in the price?

-So with that it pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration ect.
-All you really need is yourself and your tent which we can sort out once you jump on.
+So with that, it pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration etc. All you really need is yourself and your tent which we can sort out once you jump on.
 You could just share it with someone or buy a cheap one from Kmart for 20 AUD.
 We all cook together and so it works out cheap for that as well.
-Other then that you will only need a bit of money for National Park fees but that’s not too expensive (like 5 AUD entry) then just money for alcohol!
+Other than that you will only need a bit of money for National Park fees but that’s not too expensive (like 5 AUD entry) than just money for alcohol!
 We free camp almost everywhere so the costs of living are pretty low…

 Do you change the itineraries or is it always the same route?

 The places we go and stop do change every time.
 We run the bus on a mini democracy so we all vote where we go and how long we stay and such like that.
 Generally in Australia, most people kind of want similar things so there are not too many disagreements.